Iron ore futures plunge over 8% on lackluster demand outlook - Up News Info

 While China has not relaxed steel production curbs as yet, mills are not supported to increase inventories in the short term and that could affect price gain in far-month contract, SinoSteel Futures added.

-Benchmark iron ore futures on the Dalian Commodity Exchange , for January delivery, was down 8.1% at 763 yuan ($118.07) per tonne, as of 0255 GMT, the biggest percentage loss since July 30.
+Benchmark iron ore futures on the Dalian Commodity Exchange , for January delivery, fell as much as 8.6% to 759 yuan a tonne, the biggest percentage loss since July 30.
+They closed down 7.8% to 765 yuan.

-Steel prices on the Shanghai Futures Exchange were also undermined by a drop in raw materials and tepid economic data.
+Steel prices on the Shanghai Futures Exchange were also undermined by iron ore and tepid economic data.

 Article content

-Stainless steel futures on the Shanghai bourse dropped 3.3% to 17,700 yuan per tonne.
+Stainless steel futures on the Shanghai bourse ended down 4.0% to 17,560 yuan per tonne.

 “Constrained by environmental-related disruptions and shortage of raw materials, coke supply will continue to be tight,” GF Futures said in a note.

-($1 = 6.4620 Chinese yuan) (Reporting by Min Zhang and Dominique Patton, Editing by Sherry Jacob-Phillips)
+($1 = 6.4620 Chinese yuan) (Reporting by Min Zhang and Dominique Patton, Editing by Sherry Jacob-Phillips and Rashmi Aich)